iCodeWalker/r3f-first-app/readme.md

     The core shadow (back part of the object) are little too dark, We can add an ambient light for that.
     <ambientLight />

+## Custom Geometries

+    Creating a custom Geometry is a bit harder, but it is very convenient once we understood how it works.

+    We are going to create a mesh with its geometry composed of random triangles.

+    1. We create a variable for vertices count.
+Ex we need 10 triangles and vertices per triangle is 3 const verticesCount = 10 * 3;

+    2. We create the Float32Array that will contain all the vertices positions, and we need to specify the size of the array. const positions = new Float32Array(verticesCount * 3);

+        multipled by 3, because we have 30 position, and for every position we need 3 values (x,y,z) i.e. 3 values per vertex

+    3. Now we can fill this array with values for (let i = 0; i < verticesCount _ 3; i++) {
+            positions[i] = (Math.random() - 0.5) _ 3;
+        }

+    4. Now we create buffer geometry and add buffer attribute, we need to specify that this attribute is the position attribute, We can do that with the attach attribute "attributes-position" will result in the BufferAttribute attaching itself to the geometry.attribute.position

+    5. We need 3 more attributes
+        count : how many vertices
+        itemSize : how many items from the array compose one vertex array : the actual array

+## Optimized using useMemo

+    The code inside the CustomObject function will be called every time the component needs to be render.
+    We use useMemo for optimization, so the function didn't gets called on every render.

+## Compute normals

+    We didn't provide any normal to the geometry and the triangles don't know where they are oriented.
+    Instead of calculating and sending our own normal attribute,  we can ask Three.js to do it with computeVertexNormals on BufferGeometry